 MORE IN DEPTH DISCUSSION REGARDING THE DIFFERENT SECTIONS OF THE ARIZONA CHILD SUPPORT GUIDELINES

-Here is a more in-depth summary of each section of the Child Support Guidelines provided by our Phoenix child support attorneys.
+Below is a more in-depth summary of each section of the Child Support Guidelines provided by our Phoenix child support attorneys.
 Such descriptions have been drafted for the ease of reading and understanding.
 Not all sections and provisions of the Child Support Guidelines are addressed herein.
 For a review of the full text of the Arizona Child Support Guidelines, click here.

-Background: The Arizona Child Support Guidelines Follow the “Income Shares Model”.
+Background: The Arizona Child Support Guidelines Follow the “Income Shares Model.”
 Such is based upon extensive research regarding the approximate amounts which would have been spent on the children if the parents and children were living together.
 Each parent contributes his / her proportionate share of the total child support amount as described previously.

 Author’s Note: The Child Support Guidelines are not perfect for the reason that every situation is different.
 The guidelines are intended to provide some uniformity, however.
-The Guidelines do allow for deviations to the guidelines child support amount in some circumstances, however, different judges are often not always consistent with one another regarding the circumstances that they feel warrant a deviation.
+The Guidelines allow for deviations to the guidelines child support amount in some circumstances; however, different judges are often not always consistent with one another regarding the circumstances that they feel warrant a deviation.
 Deviation cases are discussed in more detail later .

 Author’s Note: If your income changes or the other party’s income changes, or if other circumstances change, you will need to file a modification proceeding.
-We recommend contacting a child support modifications lawyer for counsel.
+We recommend contacting a child support modification lawyer for counsel.
 You cannot just reduce your child support without a Court order.
 For example, if one of the children graduates, that does not mean that you can reduce your child support without a court order.
 Even if the other party agrees to a reduction, such should be confirmed in writing and stipulated to pursuant to a formal court order.
 Otherwise, you may have a very unpleasant shock later when the other parent asks for substantial child support arrears that you thought you did not have to pay.

-Other arguments, such as the other party is not working to full capacity, is voluntarily underemployed, that a deviation should be entered, and other issues are still fair game and should be presented to the Court.
+Author’s Note: Other arguments, such as the other party is not working to full capacity, is voluntarily underemployed, that a deviation should be entered, and other issues are still fair game and should be presented to the Court.

-Child Support Income or purposes of the Guidelines may be different than gross income for tax reasons.
-Child Support Income includes income from “any” source.
-Such includes but is not limited to salaries, commissions, bonuses, employment benefits that reduce personal expenses, investment income, severance pay, pensions, interest, trust income, social security benefits for the parent, unemployment benefits, disability benefits, recurring gifts, spousal maintenance etc. Seasonal or fluctuating income is to be annualized (i.e. you take the yearly amount and divide it by 12 to come up with an average monthly amount).
+Under the Arizona Child Support Guidelines, “Child Support Income” includes income (and some benefits received) from “any” source.
+Such includes but is not limited to salaries, commissions, bonuses, employment benefits that reduce personal expenses, investment income, severance pay, pensions, capital gains, interest, trust income, social security benefits for the parent, unemployment benefits, worker’s compensation, disability benefits, recurring gifts from employers or others, prizes, and spousal maintenance etc. Seasonal or fluctuating income is to be annualized (i.e. you take the yearly amount and divide it by 12 to come up with an average monthly amount).

 Certain employment benefits such as a company providing an employee a car for personal use may be counted as additional income.

 Income from self employment means gross receipts minus ordinary and necessary expenses required to produce such income.
 Thus, the Court can add back certain types of write offs such as equipment and automobile depreciation, personal car expenses run through the business, and other more personal type of expenses – even if such are legitimate tax write-offs.
-The issue is whether such expenses “reduce personal living expenses”.
+The issue is whether such expenses “are significant” and “reduce personal living expenses”.
 If so, such may be added to a person’s income.

 A parent’s new spouse’s income is not treated as income under the guidelines.
 However, if a spouse is not employed because he or she is relying upon her spouse’s income, the Court should still attribute income to the non-working spouse (if physically and mentally able to work) as the decision not to work would be voluntary.